taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 rpcallowip=127.0.0.1
 ```

-Choose whether you are running on the testnet or not and alter the setting above as necessary.
-If you are planning to work with real money and run a real masternode, that setting needs to be `testnet=0`.
+Choose whether you are running on the testnet or not and alter the setting
+above as necessary.
+If you are planning to work with real money and run a
+production, mainnet masternode, that setting needs to be `testnet=0`.

 ### Change your RPC (remote procedure call username and password)